-This product includes a backup battery.
+This product may include a backup battery.
 There is a danger of explosion if the battery is replaced incorrectly.
 Replace the battery only with the same or equivalent type recommended by the manufacturer.
 Dispose of used batteries according to the manufacturer's instructions.
-Before disposing of your Grass Valley equipment, please review the Disposal and Recycling Information appendix.
+Before disposing of your Grass Valley equipment, please review the Disposal and Recycling Information at: